mortii/anki-morphs/docs/src/developer_guide/setup.md

 2. **Set the project python interpreter** to be `anki-morphs/venv/bin/python` to get your IDE to recognize the packages installed above.

-3. **Create a soft symbolic link** from the cloned repo to the anki add-ons folder so anki starts using the cloned
+3. **Create a soft symbolic link** from the cloned repo to the anki add-ons folder so anki starts using the dev
    AnkiMorphs:
    ``` bash
    ln -s ~/path/to/cloned/repo/anki-morphs/ankimorphs  ~/.local/share/Anki2/addons21/ankimorphs